F0RIS/MultiOgarBlobPublic/README.md

 ## Install

+You can use this repository via special [Blob server app](https://blobgame.github.io) which don't demand from you to write any command!

+But if you want use this repository manually, read info below.

 #### Windows:
 * Download and install node.js: https://nodejs.org/en/download/ (64-bit recommended)
 * Download this repository as zip to your PC